In Depth Baby Product Reviews Led by a Pediatrician

 The Spectra S1 Plus is a popular choice with thousands of breastfeeding moms across the country.
 Whether it is top marks in our testing or independent user reviews, everyone agrees that it is a comfortable and efficient pump.
 One of our lactating testers said, “I loved this pump, it was comfortable and pumped so quickly I was done in half the time.”
 I regularly recommend it to friends and family looking for an easy-to-use, effective, and quality pump.
 With a rechargeable battery, you can pump wherever and whenever.
 This pump has a strong, adjustable suction featuring 12 suction levels and different speeds, which makes finding a comfortable setting easier.
 In our tests, it pumped 0.55 ounces of milk per minute.
 It is also pretty quiet, with a measured decibel reading of 44.5 dB in our tests.

 The Lansinoh Manual Breast Pump is a budget-friendly, straightforward pump best suited for occasional use.
 It's handy if you don't require an electric pump but need help with plugged ducts or engorgement.
 Once your baby transitions to fewer nursing sessions, this manual pump can relieve discomfort during longer breaks between feedings.
 It has a two-mode operation, offering both letdown and expression modes.
-The kit includes a 5 oz storage bottle with a stand and two ComfortFit flanges in sizes 25 mm and 30.5 mm.
+The kit includes a 5 oz storage bottle and two ComfortFit flanges in sizes 25 mm and 30.5 mm.
 In our tests, we expressed 0.28 ounces of milk per minute on average.
-This is about the average for the group and better than the Medela Harmony with Flex, which only expressed 0.13 ounces per minute during our testing.
+This is about the average for the group and better than the Medela Harmony with Flex, which only expressed 0.13 ounces per minute in our tests.

 Credit: Abriah Wofford